Cheater121/rbacx/docs/policy_loading.md

 ## Operational guidance

 - **Atomic writes** (file sources): write to a temp file and `rename` to avoid readers seeing partial content.
 - **Backoff & jitter**: on repeated failures, use exponential backoff **with jitter**; this avoids synchronized retries and thundering herds.
-RBACXвЂ™s reloader applies jitter by default.
+RBACX’s reloader applies jitter by default.
 - **Observability**: export metrics/counters for reload successes/failures and `last_reload_at`.
 - **Fail-safe policy**: keep the last known good policy if a new load fails.
 - **Security defaults**: default-deny policies are recommended until the first valid policy is loaded.